Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/319-nvidia-graphics.md

 **Expected result**

-1. The output should contain the information about installed Nvidia Graphics card.
+1. The output should contain the information about installed NVIDIA Graphics card.

     Example output: